rotolonico/FirebaseWebGL/README.md

 ## Additional info
 - As of right now, only the basic functions of the Realtime Database Firebase service have been worked on, but you can expect more services coming soon to provide for a fuller Firebase WebGL experience.
+- You can find a working implementaiton of this package [here](https://rotolonico.github.io/FirebaseWebGLImplementation/)

 ![Available methods](https://i.imgur.com/O5VdXhn.png)